-On June 12, 2018, the Board issued a Notice itemizing elements which are to be included in a settlement agreement when submitted to the Board for approval.
+Since 2018, the Board has required certain information which is to be included in a settlement agreement when submitted to the Board for approval.
 While certain elements are only "necessary" when the injured worker is pro se (i.e., without counsel), the Board indicated the information is "advisable" in all complicated cases.
 The list includes the following information which was not previously required: